Netnod/FPGA_NTP_SERVER/FPGA/targets/ntps_vcu118/README.md

 - If you want to build the FPGA bitstream from source you will need a decently powerful PC running Xilinx Vivado 2019.2.
-You will also need a license for Vivado, the free-to-use Vivado WebPACK Edition is device limited and can not create bitstreams for the Virtex device on the VC709 board.
+You will also need a license for Vivado, the free-to-use Vivado WebPACK Edition is device limited and can not create bitstreams for the Virtex Ultrascale+ device on the VCU118 board.

 Notes
 =====